-Creating the cluster configuration data is performed by using the Builder, the function for creating and modifying cluster configuration data.
+Creating the cluster configuration data is performed by using the config mode of Cluster WebUI, the function for creating and modifying cluster configuration data.

-Create the cluster configuration data by starting the WebManager and Builder from the Cluster WebUI accessed from the management PC.
-The cluster configuration data will be applied in the cluster system by the Builder.
+Start the Cluster WebUI accessed from the management PC and create the cluster configuration data.
+The cluster configuration data will be applied in the cluster system by the Cluster WebUI.